McCloudS/subgen/README.md

 # What can it do?

 * Create .srt subtitles when a SINGLE media file is added or played to Jellyfin or Plex which triggers off of Jellyfin, Plex, or Tautulli webhooks.
+It can also be called via the Whisper provider inside Bazarr.

 # How do I set it up?